Call For A FREE Consultation

 Protecting Consumers from Automotive Manufacturers Since 1987

-California Car Recall Lawyer
+California Car Recall Lawyers

 Why Are Cars Recalled?

-What Happens Once a Recall is Issued?
+What Happens Once a Recall Is Issued?

 • Gas pedal issues